 The requestor’s home department chair must determine whether the request has merit and must enthusiastically endorse the request in writing before it can be considered for funding.
 In the case of requests to support gaps in the funding of sub-projects within program projects (e.g. NIH P01, P50, SCOR etc.), the request must also have the written support of the program project principal investigator.

-Recipients of Bridge Funding awards must provide a year-end report documenting progress of the project, expenditures, and further attempts to acquire funding for the research program.
+Recipients of Bridge Funding awards must provide a year-end report documenting the progress of the project, expenditures, and further attempts to acquire funding for the research program.

 - The request for bridge funding will not exceed 1 year.